m-malavasi/Cyber-Risk-Classification---PRC/README.md

-# Cyber-Risk-Classification---PRC
+# Cyber Risk Classification — PRC

-This repository contains code for part of the analysis presneted in the paper Cyber Risk Taxonomies: Statistical Analysis of Cybersecurity Risk Classifications.
+This repository contains R code used in the analysis presented in the paper:

-The data required to run this code can be found at https://privacyrights.org/data-breaches
+**Cyber Risk Taxonomies: Statistical Analysis of Cybersecurity Risk Classifications**
+by Matteo Malavasi, Gareth W. Peters, Stefan Trueck, Pavel V. Shevchenko, Jiwook Jang and Georgy Sofronov

+The code supports the statistical analysis of cybersecurity risk classifications using data from the [Privacy Rights Clearinghouse](https://privacyrights Contents

 # R file for main analysis